 Eat your Vitamin D

 To supplement with straight Vitamin D, shoot for 3000-5000iu (international units) per day if you are deficient (but I have put really deficient people on as much as 50,000iu/week).
-Because it’s fat soluble, take it with a little fat like coconut oil or avocado and 2 hours away from magnesium for better absorption.
+Because it's fat soluble, take it with a little fat like coconut oil or avocado and away from magnesium by 2 hours to help with better absorption.

 I leave you this week with my simple adage based upon what I have clinically witnessed for over a decade now.